Proto-Slavic accent: Valence theory

 Sometimes dominant short ò and recessive short ȍ are used, as well as ictus a̍ or o̍ (vertical mark) to remove prosodic connotations.

 The dominant acute (or the old acute) is reconstructed on the historically long and short syllables.
 Morphophonologically it has a higher (dominant, +) valence.
-Phonetically reconstructed as an rising-falling syllable tone with a short, but sharp rising part and with a longer falling slope.
+Phonetically reconstructed as a rising-falling syllable tone with a short, but sharp rising part and with a longer falling slope.
 Within Balto-Slavic framework, dominant acute corresponds to the Latvian drawling intonation ã and length marks on the second part of diphthongs in Old Prussian, and with the Lithuanian acute ó.

 The recessive acute is reconstructed on the historically long and short syllables.
 Morphophonologically it has a lower (recessive, −) valence.
 Phonetic reconstruction of the syllable tone is unknown.
 Within Balto-Slavic framework, recessive acute corresponds to the Latvian broken intonation â and the Lithuanian acute ó.

 The dominant circumflex (or the new acute) is reconstructed on the historically long and short syllables.
 After rejecting the Stang's theory is recognized as a direct reflex of the Proto-Balto-Slavic dominant circumflex.
 Morphophonologically it has a higher (dominant, +) valence.
 Phonetically reconstructed as a rising syllable tone.
 Within Balto-Slavic framework, dominant circumflex corresponds to the Latvian falling intonation à and the Lithuanian circumflex ã.

 The recessive circumflex (or the circumflex) is reconstructed on the historically long and short syllables.
 Morphophonologically it has a lower (recessive, −) valence.
 Phonetically reconstructed as a falling syllable tone.
 Within Balto-Slavic framework, recessive circumflex corresponds to the Latvian falling intonation à and the Lithuanian circumflex ã.

 The long is mainly used on final vowels in the word form.
 A striking example of this is the "long yer" in the genitive plural.